A manifestation of order and beauty in nature is called symmetry.

 The \(b\) quark, due to confinement and its relatively large lifetime, usually hadronises.

-To simplify this problem, an operator product expansion (OPE) is commonly performed.
+To carry out such calculations, an operator product expansion (OPE) is commonly performed.

 OPEs are used to disentangle the short-distance and the long-distance dynamics for a given process.